richierocks/oanda/README.md

 Once you have registered, log in and go to the [trading dashboard](https://trade.oanda.com).
 Your account number is written in the top left of the screen, and looks like `100-001-1234567-001`.
 Make a note of this number.

-Navigate to "My Account" -&gt; "Manage API Access" (in the left-hand menu of you account page).
+Navigate to the [Manage API Access](https://www.oanda.com/demo-account/tpa/personal_token) page (also avilable via "My Account").
 Generate a personal access token, and make a note of it.
 It takes the form `123456789abcdef0-123456789abcdef0`.

 To store the account ID and access token for the current R session, type